TriibuNupsik/ModpackChecker/README.md

 - Minimal network overhead
 - Compatible with Fabric API 0.92.2+ for Minecraft 1.20.1
 - Configuration files are automatically created with sensible defaults
-- Uses night-config:toml for robust TOML configuration parsing
+- Uses night-config:toml (Licensed under LGPL) for robust TOML configuration parsing
+- Environment-aware: Only generates and loads appropriate config files for the current environment